srampinogroup/coding-in-chemistry/verlet/verlet.md

 time step (at each time step the change in kinetic energy can be evaluated from the velocities, the change in potential energy can be evaluated from the displacement).

+## Guidelines and tips

+Subroutines

+## Exercise 2

+Write a Fortran program that implements the Velocity Verlet algorithm for a generic system of $N$ atoms in 3D space interacting through a pairwise Lennard-Jones potential.

+## Guidelines and tips

+Functions